-Curriculum Statement of Intent 2021-2022
+Curriculum Statement of Intent 2022-23

-As a federation we value and recognise that high-quality life skills education and that ensuring we educate all our young minds in the management of these skills is essential in order for each child to meet their potential.
-Our curriculum supports PSHE, RSE, Helath education, SMSC development and safeguarding.
-Whilst ensuring our programme of study provides full coverage of the statutory elements for Relationship Education and Health Education it is vital that we go beyond this and support our chidlren in the development of the skills required, at all ages, to manage as part of their personal development concepts such as; difference, influence, resilience and pressure.
+As a federation we value and recognise that high-quality life skills enhance a child's educational experience and therefore ensuring that we provide a holistic approach to our curriculum by which we encourage all our young minds to explore and experience the management of these skills is essential in order for each child to meet their potential and to lead safe, healthy and happy lives.
+Our curriculum supports PSHE, RSE, Fundamental British Values, Health education, SMSC development and safeguarding.
+Whilst ensuring our programme of study provides full coverage of the statutory elements for Relationship Education and Health Education it is vital that we go beyond this and support our chidlren in the development of the skills required, at all ages to manage, as part of their personal development, concepts such as; difference, influence, resilience and pressure.

-Miss A. Clarke and Mrs E. Rawsthorne – PSHE/ RSE Subject Leads
+Mrs E. Rawsthorne – PSHE/ RSE Subject Leads

 Our PSHE/ RSE Curriculum and detailed progression document outling the steps in learning our pupils make to build their knowledge and skills in PSHE/ RSE, and overview document highlighting how our PSHE Curriculum addressed the 5 areas of Fundamental British Values, is detailed in the downloadable documents listed at the bottom of this page.
 Also attached is our recently recently updated RSE Policy, followig consultation and our PSHE Policy.

 Additonal resources are regualrly added to this page so do visit frequently.
 You may also find our 'Useful Websites for Parents' page which can be found under the 'Key Information Tab' helpful.
 This will help signpost you to outside agencies available through the Local Authority directly.